[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 She turns as she walks and says, "I am Gliss Kabaz.
 I am your guide till your session with the Assembly."

 She leads me as far as a little cylindrical hut on the vast dome-floor.
 "Press the entrance-button, and you will see..." she indicates, and I do so.
-The door opens; she stays outside, stating, "Everything you will need for the night is inside.
+The door opens; she stays outside.
+"Everything you will need for the night is inside.
 If you should want adductors..."

 I am soon asleep, or at least I suppose I am.

-What's this?
-They've arrested their flight.
-One and all, they are hovering in unison.
+Oh - what's this?
+One and all, they've arrested their flight, and now are hovering in unison.

-Well, this sure is a reminder that I must be asleep.
-It's as well to remember that it is sometimes possible to kick oneself out of a dream.
-Thus, if the sights turn too nasty, I may resist.
-Hmm... yes, I suspect it's not going to turn out well.
-The developments are confusing yet they threaten significance, as each one of the comets, or eels or tadpoles or bats (more the latter as they're now hanging upside down in the air as if from invisible perches), has begun to shake, with open mouth, like a dog or cat retching.
-And sure enough, those floom are sicking something out.
-Something which swells, which inflates downwards from each pair of lips.
-The shapes balloon into people.
-I watch them wriggle out of the eels' lips' grasp and plop down onto the city floor.
+The developments threaten me with their possible significance, as each one of the comets (or eels or tadpoles or bats; more the latter as they're now hanging upside down in the air as if from invisible perches), has begun to shake with open mouth.
+Like a dog or cat retching.
+And sure enough, those floom are literally sicking something out, something which swells downward from each pair of lips, pendulously inflating shapes which balloon into people who then wriggle free from the lips' grasp and plop onto the city floor.
 I don't want to see the rest of this.
-High time for escapology.
-Chop at it!
+Chop at it, mind, and try to wake.
 Wrench!
 Smite!
-Butt my head against the wall twice, thrice, again and again!
-Still not woken?
-Repeat the violence.
-Ah, yes... good, here I am, lying down on the bed.
-I'm not at the window - that was the dream and I'm out of it.
-Ah, should be all right now.
+Butt my head against the wall!
+Still not free of the nightmare?
+Repeat the violent shake.
+Ah yes... good, that seems to have done it, here I am, lying down on the bed and not at the window - that window-view was the dream and I'm out of it; should be all right now.

-All the same, I'll keep my back turned, as I wait for morning.
+All the same, I'll keep my back turned while I wait for morning.

 ...Is it morning yet?
 Or "morningshine", as they call it on this planet.
 The airglow has picked up a bit.
 I suppose it's reached what they call pallyne, the prelude to morningshine.
 Oh well, I'll try to sleep some more.

-Swinging my legs round and standing up, I gulp deep breaths, then march to the door of the hut.
+Swinging my legs round and standing up, I gulp deep breaths.
+I then march to the door of the hut.

-I emerge onto the city floor, looking for somebody to confront.
+Emerging onto the city floor, I look around for somebody to confront.

 My mouth in a grimace of scepticism, I stride to meet her.
 She stops and so do I. I refrain from seizing her by the cloak-clasp -